 Authors: Elena Lioubimtseva*, Grand Valley State University

-Topics: Hazards and Vulnerability, Urban and Regional Planning, Urban Geography
+Topics: Urban and Regional Planning, Sustainability Science, Hazards and Vulnerability

 Session Type: Paper